|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Like the other "duo" and "trio" drinks that mix vodka with fruit juice, the bay breeze (also called a Hawaiian sea breeze or a downeaster) is an uncomplicated highball recipe.
-It requires your favorite vodka and equal parts of cranberry and pineapple juices to fill the glass.
+Like the other "duo" and "trio" drinks that mix vodka with fruit juice, the bay breeze (also called a Hawaiian sea breeze or a Downeaster) is an uncomplicated highball recipe.
+It requires your favorite vodka—it doesn't have to be an expensive or top-shelf one—and equal parts of cranberry and pineapple juices to fill the glass.

-Despite its simplicity, the bay breeze packs a flavorful punch and is a fun everyday drink.
-There are also a number of options for giving it a quick twist.
+Despite its simplicity, the bay breeze packs a flavorful punch.
+There are also a number of options for giving this fun, everyday drink a quick twist.

 - 2 ounces vodka

 Pour the vodka into an ice-filled highball glass.

 Top with equal amounts of cranberry and pineapple juices.

 Garnish with a lime wedge.
 Serve and enjoy!

 - Drinks like this are a perfect opportunity to save a little money.
 Find a smooth, budget-friendly vodka to pour and save the really good bottles for vodka martinis, where you want the flavor of the spirit to come through.

 - The bay breeze can even be made short in an old-fashioned glass for a slightly stronger drink, or weaker with more juice in a larger glass.
 No matter the volume, pour equal amounts of the two juices.

 - Make up a pitcher and serve it for brunch.
 If you measure it in parts, it's easy to increase.
 Just keep the vodka at 1 part and the juices at 1 1/2 parts each.